InterChadz/awesomewasm-2024/README.md

 ## Running locally

-Currently we are using a forked version of Cosmopark to run this locally.
+Currently, we are using a forked version of Cosmopark to run this locally.
 The forks will be available under the InterChadz organization on GitHub.

 You can find details on how to run all the prerequisites and the code itself locally in the README files of the respective folders: `cosmwasm` and `frontend`.